interlink-project/frontend/docs/coproductionprocess-guide.md

    ![Workplan view](images/workplanview-taskduration.png)

 The GUIDE view allows to instantiate INTERLINKERs to, hence, make progress in the co-production process.
+See tab RESOURCES within task view.
 For each of the tasks in the co-production phases you may select any of the recommended INTERLINKERs or instantiate a new one based on the generic software INTERLINKERs available at the bottom of the screen shown when selecting a co-production task.

 For intance, let's create a new document to collect feedback of collaboration process.
 - Select a task in the GUIDE view, e.g. ENGAGE > Engage Stakeholders > Create awareness and Communication